Skip to content

 Starting, Stopping, and Updating

-The services are managed via Docker Compose commands executed in their respective directories.
+Service management is handled via Docker Compose commands executed in the respective project directories.

 cd /root/docker-compose